pjwingold/CommonLib/README.md

 dimens,
 theme

-The app module can decide whether to use traditonal Retrofit callbacks or Coroutine for making network calls
+The app module can decide whether to use traditonal Retrofit callbacks <br />
+or Coroutine for making network calls